 Our office has implemented a new process to find voters who may have moved, but have not completed a Change of Address form with the Post Office.
-We are now using address data from a credible third party data provider to identify voters who have a new address.
+We are now using credit header data to identify voters who have a new address on file with the credible third-party data provider, Experian.
 This is the latest, nationwide data collected by the credible third-party data provider which may have address changes not reported to our office by the Post Office, DMV or Secretary of State's office.